andrewcurioso/alfred-ssh-pro/README.md

 If you have iTerm then the Command Line tools will be opened in that, otherwise they will open in the default system terminal.
 Regardless of your Alfred settings.

-### Licence
+### License

-This ALfred Power Pack workflow is licenced under the GPL licence.
+This Alfred Power Pack workflow is licenced under the GPLv3 license.

 ### Contributing